hassio-addons/addon-glances/glances/DOCS.md

 Set up the integration through **Configuration -> Integrations -> Glances**.

-**Note**: _Once the add-on is running, add the integration with all defaults, except for port, which should be 61209_
+**Note**: _Once the add-on is running, add the integration with all defaults, except for your HA login credentials and port, which should be 61209_

 More information about the Glances sensor platform can be found in the Home Assistant documentation: